A circle is centered on point B. Points A, C

 ANGLE_D_LABEL = SUBANGLE_3 + SUBANGLE_4

-are radii, so they must be equal.
+The pink sides of triangle CBD are radii, so they must be equal.

-is isosceles and that the base angles,
+This means triangle CBD is isosceles and that the base angles,

-angles, are equal.
+ANGLE_C_LABEL and SUBANGLE_3 angles, are equal.

-The angles in a triangle sum to 180^\circ
+The angles in a triangle sum to 180^\circ.

 ANGLE_B_LABEL + ANGLE_C_LABEL + SUBANGLE_3 = 180^\circ